It’s finally here. Is it really that real? Let’s do this!

 Don’t skimp on getting your own space for Monday and Tuesday nights (and Weds if your bar is 3 days long).
 It doesn’t have to be a fancy or expensive hotel, just your own personal space to recover in.

-Remember that we don’t want a failure of the last mile and that is all an investment. $150 extra to avoid people knocking you out of your flow and increasing your chance of success on the bar exam (and securing your livelihood) by even 1% is worth the cost.
+Remember that we don’t want a failure of the last mile and that this is all an investment. $150 extra to avoid people knocking you out of your flow and to increase your chance of success on the bar exam (and securing your livelihood) by even 1% is worth the cost.

 10. Once you’re in the test center, try to worry less.
 As said above, it’s too late and too early for that.
 No time traveling to the past or the future.
 Don’t let yourself waste your mental energy, at least until the exam is over.

 Remind yourself that these few moments are everything.
 You could give up, or you could reclaim your focus for these few hours that count and be done with it.
 It just takes a moment of strength for the lifetime privilege of being called a lawyer.